RichardVinueza/D3EnIonic/README.md

-# Move a Line when user click using D3 in Ionic
+# Moving a Line driven by user clicks using D3 in Ionic

 It's just that...